brandonmartinez/csv-data-searcher-copilot/README.md

 Once you have started the application, you can view it in the browser at http://localhost:8501.

+If you have issues utilizing Azure OpenAI, check that you are logged in to the `az` cli by opening a terminal in VS Code and running `az login`.
+This will ensure that the application can authenticate to Azure on your behalf.

 ### Input Files

 CSV files should be placed in the `_data/_input` directory or uploaded through